smipi1/Milestone2-_BBS5_Factory_dashbord/README.md

 Jumbotron the font was adjusted and a mediaQuerie was added to for easy read on smaller schreens

 - Solorpanel production navbar with dropdowns
-The navbar for the solar production graphs has 2 dropdowns -One where the user can choose a year  but intial year will be 2019.
+The navbar for the solar production graphs has been test and the sizing has been change to fit better on the small mobile -intial year will be 2019. that work and also selecting 2018 works but when you have selected on the graph you can not use this filter before resetting it
--A drop down to check the euro value or kwh value for the 4 graphs.
+-Euro value or kwh value for the 4 graphs.
+Was tested and work and the y axis label change to Euro.

 - Solor panel monitor graphs
 -3 Bar charts for yearly, monthy and daily data.
 Each of them with a reset that is hidden with nothing is selected.